dataset-ninja/scut-head/ABSTRACT.md

 Both ***part a*** and ***part b*** are further divided into training and testing subsets.
 Specifically, ***part a*** includes 1500 images for training and 500 for testing, while ***part b*** comprises 1905 training images and 500 testing images.

-Global detector and local detector are trained using stochastic gradient descent (SGD).
-Momentum and weight decay are set to be 0.9 and 0.0005 respectively.
-Widths of images are resized to 1024 while keeping their aspect ratios.
-Learning rate is set to 0.001 during 0 ∼ 10k iterations, 0.0001 during 10k ∼ 20k iterations and 0.00001 during 20k ∼ 30k iterations.
-As for anchors setting strategy, the authors generate anchors using Kmeans with modified distance metrics.